Identity Theft: What You Need to Know

 - Report lost or stolen checks, deposit tickets and/or bank statements immediately.

-If your file contains a fraud alert, you should be notified if somebody is reviewing your file.
+- Have them place a fraud alert in your file.
 A fraud alert generally lasts for 90 days, although it can be extended.

 - If you are a victim of identity theft or think that you may be a victim, consider placing a "security freeze" in your file at each of the three major credit reporting agencies (Equifax, TransUnion, and Experian).
 It generally stops creditors from accessing your credit files to review your credit history, thus preventing any new credit from being opened for you, unless you authorize the agencies to allow access.
 The procedures for obtaining a security freeze are slightly different for each of the three credit reporting agencies, and for the security freeze to work it is necessary to obtain the freeze with each of the three agencies.